dib-lab/dib-training/2015-12-03-shell-halfday.rst

 Description
 -----------

 This half day workshop will provide an introduction to the bash shell.
-The shell is a very powerful tool for using bioinformatics software and working with large data sets.
-It is primarily used to read commands and run other programs, and it allows for automation of repetitive tasks.
+The shell is a very powerful tool for using scientific software and working with large data sets.
+It is primarily used to manage files and run programs, and it allows for automation of repetitive tasks.

 Topics overview
 ~~~~~~~~~~~~~~~

 * Introduction to the UNIX shell
-* Navigating the shell
+* Navigating the filesystem
 * Managing and manipulating files
 * Loops and Scripts

 ..
 The materials for this workshop are available indefinitely
 .. `here <http://2015-mar-semimodel.readthedocs.org/en/latest/>`__.